 Together, this will result in a systematic upscaling approach, that delivers pathways and action plans to enable the energy grids transition, transferable to other authorities in the region.

-In ACCESS Johanneberg Science Park will provide expertise from the FED-project.
+In ACCESS Johanneberg Science Park provide expertise from the FED-project.
 Best practices and lessons learned will be used as basis for pilot development and operation, boosting the cooperation between several stakeholder.